crystallabs/virtualtime/README.md

 ## VirtualDate Materialization

-VirtualDates sometimes need to be materialized for the purpose of display, calculation, comparison, or conversion.
+VirtualDates sometimes need to be fully materialized for the purpose of display, calculation, comparison, or conversion.
 An obvious such case is when `to_time()` is invoked on a VD, because a Time object must have all of its fields set.